-Happy Holidays!
-This is a holiday gift blog post will focus on something that I’ve been asked about regularly; an illustrated guide to Power Automate Dates & Times!
+This is something I’ve been asked for regularly; an illustrated guide to Power Automate Dates & Times!
 We will focus on the multiple ways you can retrieve, manipulate and change both dates and times.

 Retrieving Both Date & Time